 We are adding the pattern to your Sewing Patterns.

 The pattern was added to your Sewing Patterns.

 You've seen these popular pillow pets everywhere.
 Now you can make a homemade pillow pet using this free sewing pattern for pillow pets!
 It's so simple to make this pillowcase and it's easy to remove for washing.
-The kids will love this cute project.
+The kids will love this cute project, and in addition to making a great gift, this is a great, easy sewing project to wind down with at the end of a long day or a long week.
 Watch Maureen Wilson lead you through each step of this project in the video tutorial below.

 - 1 yd. fuzzy knit

 - Doll eyes (optional, you could use fleece)